ajmalik56/Simple-ML-Projects-Hands-On-Machine-Learning-Practice/README.md

 This repo is a part of my journey into the world of ML 🌍 I’ll keep adding more projects as I learn new stuff — it’s all about **getting your hands dirty and learning by doing** 🧠🛠️

-If you’re a beginner too, let’s connect and grow together 💬

-**Made with curiosity and coffee ☕ by [Ammar Yasser](https://www.linkedin.com/in/ammar-yasser-92a2622b9/)**